ElsevierSoftwareX/SOFTX_2019_370/README.md

 You will also need the gcc C compiler installed, and an internet connection (the build process downloads files).

-### Linux build

-On Linux systems they can be installed via the package management system, for example on Ubuntu:

 #### Optionally specify where the gcc and g++ compilers are

 On some systems `gcc` and `g++` are not in standard paths.
 Cmake seems to have difficulty with this.